3d viewer control

 // => 👍 Less network load

-4. Be cautios when interacting with other properties of the paintable material
+4. Be cautios when interacting with other properties of the affected material

 4.1 Albedo Color

-The materials albedoColor, which is set by the color parameter, will be layered with the "albedoTexture" from the paintable.
+The materials albedoColor, which is set by the "color" parameter, will be layered with the "albedoTexture" from the albedo texture parameter.

 The resulting texture will be a mixture of "albedoTexture" and "albedoColor" .